matthowerules/post-omakub/README.md

 ## Development

 This project was extracted from a customized Omakub fork.
 The goal is to maintain these enhancements as a separate overlay that can be applied after the standard Omakub installation.

-### Contributing

-1. Fork this repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## Known Issues & Todo

-Based on the todo list, there are a few remaining tasks:
-- Add automatic "yes to all" option for install everything mode
-- Add uBlock Origin Lite extension auto-install for Chrome with developer mode

-## Security

-All scripts in this project follow security best practices:
-- No hardcoded credentials
-- Proper file permissions
-- Safe download methods
-- User confirmation for destructive actions

 ## License